Prxnkzy/sdv-toolbox/README.md

 + *--script=vuln: Executes vulnerability detection scripts (NSE).*

 **Reserve shell**:
 Enter a target IP address and a listening port to establish a connection and inject commands.
-+ Change the path in *'commande_netcat'* according to your operating system (default *"C:\netcat-win32-1.12\nc.exe"*
+Change the path in *'commande_netcat'* according to your operating system (default *"C:\netcat-win32-1.12\nc.exe"*
++ *-l: Listen mode.*
++ *-v: Vebose mode.*
++ *-p: Specifies the port to listen on.*
++ *-e cmd.exe: Executes 'cmd.exe' after establishing the connection.*

 **Password analyzer**:
 Enter a password to determine how long it can withstand brute-forcing according to Hive Systems' study.